damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 and public domain images are permitted.
 - The text inside the square brackets is an image attribute called `ALT`, which stands for _alternative text_.
-It [must not be left empty][img-seo], but contain something to describe that image. `ALT` is useful for visually impaired internauts, for SEO, and it is displayed when, for some reason, that image is not loaded by the browser.
+It [must not be left empty][img-seo], but contain something to describe that image. `ALT` is useful for [visually impaired internauts][visually-impaired], for SEO, and it is displayed when, for some reason, that image is not loaded by the browser.
 - For the same reasons, the image must contain a name related to it.
 Example: instead of `image-01.jpg`, name it `black-dog.jpg`, if it's a photo of a black dog.
 - It's also recommendable adding an image title, as the "Hello World" exemplified above.